Paris Commune: 23 May: Battle for Montmartre; burning of Tuileries Palace

 The Tuileries Palace, which had been the residence of most of the monarchs of France from Henry IV to Napoleon III, was defended by a garrison of some three hundred National Guard with thirty cannon placed in the garden.
 They had been engaged in a day-long artillery duel with the regular army.
 At about seven in the evening, the commander of the garrison, Jules Bergeret, gave the order to burn the palace.
 The walls, floors, curtains and woodwork were soaked with oil and turpentine, and barrels of gunpowder were placed at the foot of the grand staircase and in the courtyard, then the fires were set.
 The fire lasted 48 hours and gutted the palace, except for the southernmost part, the Pavillon de Flore.
-Bergeret sent a message to the Hotel de Ville: "The last vestiges of royalty have just disappeared.
-I wish that the same will happen to all the monuments of Paris."

-The Richelieu library of the Louvre, connected to the Tuileries, was also set on fire and entirely destroyed.
+Bergeret sent a message to the Hotel de Ville:"The last vestiges of royalty have just disappeared.
+I wish that the same will happen to all the monuments of Paris."The Richelieu library of the Louvre, connected to the Tuileries, was also set on fire and entirely destroyed.
 The rest of the Louvre was saved by the efforts of the museum curators and fire brigades.
-Prosper-Olivier Lissagaray, later a lover of Eleanor Marx, asserted that many of the fires were caused by artillery from the French army, and that women in the Commune were wrongly blamed for arson.
 The consensus of later historians is that most of the major fires were started by the National Guard and several organised Communard groups; but that few if any fires were started by women.
-In addition to public buildings, the National Guard also started fires at the homes of a number of residents associated with the regime of Napoleon III, such as that of historian and playwright Prosper Merimee, author of Carmen.
+In addition to public buildings, the National Guard also started fires at the homes of a number of residents associated with the regime of Napoleon III, including that of historian and playwright Prosper Mérimée, author of Carmen.